y-arjun-y/liars-miller-rabin/README.md

-# Liars in the Miller-Rabin Primality Test
+# Liars in the Miller-Rabin primality test
 Finding liars in the Miller-Rabin Primality Test with Python.
+Learn more about the Miller-Rabin primality test [here](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
+Inspired by [Numberphile](https://www.youtube.com/watch?v=_MscGSN5J6o)

 ## Results (`n` is the number of witnesses, only top 100 liars in certain ranges, feel free to generate more!)
 ### 1 witness